 Of course there are additional ways to measure ROI in the short term, but also keep in mind that language translation and localization will have long-term benefits to expanding your brand’s appeal to customers.

 Over 61 percent of marketers say that improving their SEO (Search Engine Optimization) and growing their organic presence is their top inbound marketing priority.4 As it should be, because search engines lead people to your site.
 When you have quality content made available in multiple languages, you are expanding your digital footprint, which means more visibility and reach for your organization’s products and services.
-If SEO is a major part of your marketing strategy and therefore your marketing budget, then language translation will help you uncover new keywords in new languages which will further your SEO efforts.
+If SEO is a major part of your marketing strategy and therefore your marketing budget, then language translation will help you uncover new keywords in new languages which will further your multilingual SEO efforts.
+To learn more make sure to read our article on multilingual SEO.

 A quality Language Service Provider can help advise you on how to best set-up your website to accommodate new languages.
 Some providers even offer to design the webpages on your behalf so that you can fully take advantage of all the criteria that Google uses to rank multilingual websites.
 This is key to making sure that your SEO efforts are being implemented according to Google’s best practices.
 If you don’t structure your pages correctly, you can be penalized by Google and not fully realize your SEO and inbound marketing efforts.